 The views of the people interviewed in HUNTING FOR THE ELEMENTS are their own and are not those of the Chicago Mercantile Exchange or its affiliates, or the trading floor community as a whole.

 IMAGE: (David Pogue, periodic table) ©WGBH Educational Foundation

-- Lindsay Baker, Peter Bocko, Tom Brown, John Burba, Paul Canfield, Tim Collister, Matthew Dennis, Igor Dmitriev, Gayle Fitzwater, Scott Gadeken, Theo Gray, Anthony Grisanti, Christa Hockensmith, Harriet Hunnable, Lawrence L. Jones, Ralph Jung, Mike Lassiter, Ken Moody, Ed Moses, David Muller, David Pogue, Patrick Rice, Scott Stine, John Taule, Christine Thomas, James Walther, David Ward
+- Lindsay Baker, Peter Bocko, Tom Brown, John Burba, Paul Canfield, Tim Collister, Matthew Dennis, Igor Dmitriev, Gayle Fitzwater, Scott Gadeken, Theodore Gray, Anthony Grisanti, Christa Hockensmith, Harriet Hunnable, Lawrence L. Jones, Ralph Jung, Mike Lassiter, Ken Moody, Ed Moses, David Muller, David Pogue, Patrick Rice, Scott Stine, John Taule, Christine Thomas, James Walther, David Ward